mkwasnica/CDC_capstone/README.md

 This README file will walk through steps to acquire the external data, process and prepare data for examination and visualization in a Python notebook.

-The Interactive Tableau dashboard can be found here:(insert link)
+The Interactive Tableau dashboard --> https://public.tableau.com/profile/mohamad.sayed#!/vizhome/NICU_Admittance_15868167993400/NICUAdmittanceVisualization

 The Tableau dashboard takes the prepared data and independently recreates the most interesting visualizations found in the Python notebooks.